Populating 3D Scenes by Learning Human-Scene Interaction: Conclusions

 \section{Conclusions}

-A traditional statistical \threeD body model, like \smplX, models the a priori probability of possible body shapes and poses.
+Traditional \threeD body models, like \smplX, model the a priori probability of possible body shapes and poses.
 We argue that human poses in isolation from the scene, make little sense.
 We introduce \modelname, which effectively upgrades a \threeD human body model to explicitly represent possible human-scene interactions.
-Our novel, body-centric, representation encodes the \jargonContact and semantic relationship between the body and the scene.
+Our novel, body-centric, representation encodes the \jargonContact and semantic relationships between the body and the scene.
 We show that this is useful and supports new tasks.
 For example, we consider placing a \threeD human into a \threeD scene.
 Given a scan of a person with a known pose, \modelname allows us to search the scene for locations where the pose is likely.
 This enables us to populate empty \threeD scenes with higher realism than the state of the art.
-We also show that \modelname can be used for estimating human pose from an \rgb image, and that this removes the need to heuristically define contact manually, as previous work does.
-In summary, we believe that \modelname is a good step towards a richer model of human bodies that goes beyond pose to support the modeling of \hsi.
+We also show that \modelname can be used for estimating human pose from an \rgb image, and that the body-centered HSI representation improves accuracy.
+In summary, \modelname is a good step towards a richer model of human bodies that goes beyond pose to support the modeling of \hsi.

-\textbf{Limitations:} Using \modelname to put people into scenes or to estimate human pose, requires an accurate scene SDF.
-Our results degrade if the SDF suffers due to a noisy scene mesh (\eg holes, non-manifold geometry, flying vertices).
-To place people in scenes, any optimization-based method is sensitive to initialization and is prone to local minima.
-A simple user interface would address this, letting naive users roughly place bodies in the scene, and then apply our method to automatically refine for an exact placement.
+\textbf{Limitations:} \posa requires an accurate scene SDF; a noisy scene mesh can lead to penetration between the body and scene. \modelname focuses on a single body mesh only.
+Penetration between clothing and the scene is not handled and multiple bodies are not considered.
+Optimizing the placement of people in scenes is sensitive to initialization and is prone to local minima.
+A simple user interface would address this, letting naive users roughly place bodies, and then \posa would automatically refine the placement.

 {